Wakfu (TV series): Shushus

 The tyrannical king of all Shushus. a colossal 10-meter tall fiery demon, he is the one that has mostly been destroyed down to rock and ash and is looking for a way to enter the World of Twelve, so full of light and life, that he and his demons can keep destroying things.
 During his battle with Goultard, his true form was revealed to be a grayish-blue cyclops-like humanoid with a yellow eye.

-Later in the OVA once the Fab'hugruta portal was closed, Goultard stayed to face Rushu for six years, but in the end of episode 2, he was finished intro a skin rug under Goultard's feet.